 Hancock has received an Academy Award for his Round Midnight film score and 14 Grammy Awards, including Album of the Year for River: The Joni Letters, and two 2011 Grammy Awards for the globally collaborative CD The Imagine Project.
 Many of his compositions, including “Canteloupe Island,” “Maiden Voyage,” “Watermelon Man,” and “Chameleon,” are modern standards.

-In December of 2013, Hancock was the recipient of a prestigious Kennedy Center Honor, and in 2014 he was named the 2014 Norton Professor of Poetry at Harvard University, completing his lectures series, “The Ethics of Jazz,” as part of the Charles Eliot Norton Lecture Series for a period of six weeks.
+Hancock serves as Creative Chair for Jazz for the Los Angeles Philharmonic Association and as Institute Chairman of the Thelonious Monk Institute of Jazz.
+He is a founder of the International Committee of Artists for Peace (ICAP), and was named “Commandeur des Arts et des Lettres” by former French Prime Minister François Fillon.
+In 2011, Hancock was named a UNESCO Goodwill Ambassador by UNESCO Director-General Irina Bokova, and in December of 2013 he received a Kennedy Center Honor.
+He was named the 2014 Norton Professor of Poetry at Harvard University, completing his lectures series, “The Ethics of Jazz,” as part of the Charles Eliot Norton Lecture Series over a period of six weeks.
 His memoirs, Herbie Hancock: Possibilities, were published by Viking in 2014, and in February 2016 he was awarded the Grammy Lifetime Achievement Award.
-Hancock is currently in the studio at work on a new album.
+A member of The American Academy of Arts and Sciences, Hancock is currently in the studio at work on a new album.